 The key objectives of this module are to assess the role that outsourcing plays in shaping business and IT strategy in a global context as well as to understand how business and IT strategy affect global outsourcing and offshoring arrangements.
 The module will examine both sides of the equation: client and supplier.

 From a client viewpoint, we will discuss various decisions and strategies relating to outsourcing and offshoring.
 From a supplier viewpoint, we will examine strategies to leverage knowledge from individual relationships (projects) and develop them into organisational capabilities necessary to innovate and move up the value chain.
 Furthermore, we will focus on the core capabilities that suppliers need to develop and how clients can be made aware of “good” suppliers.
 We will review and challenge best practices and methodologies in outsourcing of IT and business services using examples from most recent research.
-Furthermore, we will discuss changes and future trends in the outsourcing marketplace reflecting on recent events and economic trends in wealthy, emerging and developing nations and threats and benefits for clients and vendors.
+We will discuss changes and future trends in the outsourcing marketplace reflecting on recent events and economic trends in wealthy, emerging and developing nations and threats and benefits for clients and vendors.

 At the end of the module you will be able to make strategic decisions related to outsourcing and offshoring and effectively steer third parties.